KDCA Compound

-KDCA Compound (Koiyonon Pitimungan Koubasanan KDCA; Tapak KDCA), also known by its full name of Kadazan Dusun Cultural Association Compound (Koiyonon Pitimungan Koubasanan Kadazan do Dusun; Tapak Persatuan Kebudayaan Kadazan Dusun), is the cultural exhibition compound site of the Kadazan and Dusun ethnics that form the larger Kadazan-Dusuns located in Penampang District of Sabah, Malaysia.
+KDCA Compound (Koiyonon do KDCA, Pekarangan KDCA), also known by its full name of Kadazan Dusun Cultural Association Compound (Koiyonon Pitimungan Koubasanan do Kadazan Dusun; Pekarangan Persatuan Kebudayaan Kadazan Dusun), is the cultural exhibition compound site of the Kadazan and Dusun ethnics that form the larger Kadazan-Dusuns located in Penampang District of Sabah, Malaysia.
 Operated by the Kadazan Dusun Cultural Association (KDCA), the site features an ethnic village with various traditional ethnic houses related to the Kadazan-Dusun groups, a main hall, and event spaces.
 It serves as the central location for preserving and celebrating Sabah's indigenous cultures, especially during events like the state's main cultural celebration of the Kaamatan festival.

 History

 The KDCA Compound history traced its origin from the establishment of the Kadazan Society of Penampang, Crown Colony of North Borneo in 1953.
 In 1966, nearly three years after the establishment of the Malaysian federation, the Kadazan Cultural Association (KCA) was formed through the initiative of Sabah's first Kadazan Chief Minister, Donald Stephens.
 Faced with an identity dispute with the entire Dusun community over the ethnic term, the following year, in 1967, the United Sabah Dusun Association (USDA) was formed.
 Both the KCA and USDA were then merged into a single entity called the Kadazan Dusun Cultural Association (KDCA) in 1989 under Chief Minister Joseph Pairin Kitingan to unite both the Kadazan and Dusun peoples, since it is acknowledged that the entire tribes and sub-tribes of both ethnic groups come from the similar Dusunic identity.
 Since then, the KDCA Compound was constructed to hold major events related to both of the ethnic groups as well as other related indigenous groups of the Kadazan-Dusuns.